Amnesthesia/Project-Rheya/diskett.es/readme.md

 ### Introduction
 diskett.es uses the popular jQuery based framework **EmberJS** at its base, which is a fully client side javascript Model-Viewer-Whatever framework.

 This means that we get some additional initial loading time for the site, but after everything has loaded, each page load happens *instantaneously*.
-This gives the user a very slick experience similar to a native application -- think about it, what IS an application?
+This gives the user a very slick experience similar to a native application -- think about it, what ***IS*** an application?

 An application is usually downloaded code that is then run on a users machine.
 The code then present the user with a user interface, and allows the user to perform various actions.
 The difference here being that the code is downloaded and executed in the sandboxed environment of a web browser.
 This is why it's commonly referred to as a *web application* and not just a web site.

-### API & Frameworks
+### Functionality
+The functionality listed above pretty much sums it up, but can be described more in-depth as follows:

+* Index - Redirect to Show list
+  * Show list
+    * Individual show
+      * Subtitles for an episode
+      * Torrents for an episode
+  * Login section
+    * Shows followed by the user
+      * Individual show (see above)
+    * Calendar view of upcoming episodes
+  * Help
+* Navigation

+This is how we want the sub-pages to be organized from the index page.
+First, users should be presented with a list of all shows.
+They should then be able to click any individual show to get to a page containing the information about that show.

+For all other sub pages, users should be redirected to the login page first.
+After signing up and logging in, users should be able to access a page that lists all shows they are currently watching; a calendar that shows all upcoming episodes of the shows the user is currently watching, as well as functionality to Follow a show on any page where a show is displayed.

+When viewing an individual show, there should be a list of episodes for that particular show, and clicking on an episode should bring up a list of subtitles and torrents for that specific episode.

+### User Interface

+#### UX
+The user interface should be responsive, as a lot of users access the internet from portable devices such as phones, tablets or phablets.
+Therefore, it's necessary that the page adapts according to screen-size, and for this reason we have chosen to use Twitter Bootstrap as the base for styling.

+The user experience is where we can beat competitors, and that's why we want to provide an ad-free, slick user interface that runs smoothly on any device.
+The page should not require reloading, and all user interactions that require communication with the database should be done with AJAX requests to an API.

+Furthermore, animations should make the site appear more like an application, and less like a conventional web page.

+#### UI
+The most important part of any site is the navigation.
+For navigation to be the most apparent element on the site, and work equally well on mobile devices, the site should be split in two:

+1. A sidebar to the left containing the menu in the form of large icons
+2. Page content to the right displaying the content the user has requested

+For additional interaction on a page, modal boxes should be used to avoid switching to another page unless it's necessary.

+### An in-depth look

 Because Ember is a Model-View-Controller framework, this means that we have a set of **Routes**, **Models**, **Controllers**, **Views**, and **Templates** which make up the site (in addition to *components*, *helpers* and *mixins*).